 You are not alone.

-It’s a unique model that pairs a family with a therapist who specializes and is trained to provide transitional support to families following doctor or hospital assessment for a child’s or teen’s mental health crisis.
+This unique model, pioneered by Washburn Center and Allina, pairs a family with a therapist who specializes in transitional support to families following doctor or hospital assessment for a child’s or teen’s mental health crisis.

 Now’s your time.